m7medmagdi/m7medmagdi/README.md

 - 🎓Recent computer science graduate from 6 october university.
 - :test_tube: I research in cybersecurity and preparing to make the world is better.
 - 🪐 Looking forward to global net zero, Mars (& the rest of space), and nuclear fusion.
-- :speech_balloon: 💬 Ask me about accessibility, Programming, Android development, or literally anything!
+- :speech_balloon: 💬 Ask me about accessibility, Programming, Software development, or literally anything!
 - :mailbox: You can reach me with the links below.

 [![Gmail](https://img.shields.io/badge/-GMAIL-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:m7med.magdi@gmail.com)